melanson633/Automate_funding_requests/README.md

 Automate Funding Requests

 This project automates the preparation and organization of bank advance requests for commercial real estate (CRE) properties.
-It intelligently transforms Yardi-exported Excel reports and multi-invoice PDFs into standardized lender-ready funding packages using Python and Google’s Gemini 2.5 Pro AI.
+It intelligently transforms Yardi-exported Excel reports and multi-invoice PDFs into standardized lender-ready funding packages using Python and Google’s Gemini 2.5 Pro AI via the `google-genai` SDK.

+For architecture details and build phases, see [implementation_roadmap.md](implementation_roadmap.md).

 Features
 	•	Automated Excel Normalization: Parses and standardizes Excel reports from Yardi Voyager to match the required Invoice Log format.